Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Create a Security Group for Sniffing Interface
 -----------------

 Security Groups act like a firewall for your Amazon EC2 instances controlling both inbound and outbound traffic.
 We will need to create a security group specifically for the interface we will be using to sniff the traffic.
 This security group will need to be as open as possible to ensure all traffic destined to the sniffing interface will be allowed through.
+To create a security group, follow these steps:

 - From the EC2 Dashboard Select ``Security Groups`` under the Network & Security sections in the left window pane.
 - Select ``Create Security Group``